OndraZizka/csv-cruncher/README.md

 ### Options:

  * `-in`
+    * Input paths, comma and/or space separated.
-    Input paths.
-Can be files or directories.
+    * Can be CSV files, JSON files (if ending `.json`), or directories with such files.
+    * Multiple files may be imported to the same table, see `--combineInputs`.

  * `-out`
+    * Output path.
+If ends with `.json`, the output is JSON.
-    Output path.
-Currently only one output table/file is supported.
+    * Currently only one output table/file is supported.

  * `-sql`
-    The SQL operation to be performed.
-The input files (or the results of preprocessing them) are available as tables.
+    The SQL `SELECT` to be performed.
+    * The input files (or the results of preprocessing them) are available as tables.
-    See [HSQLDB documentation](http://hsqldb.org/doc/2.0/guide/guide.html#sqlgeneral-chapt) for the vast SQL operations at hand.
+    * See [HSQLDB documentation](http://hsqldb.org/doc/2.0/guide/guide.html#sqlgeneral-chapt) for the vast SQL operations at hand.

  * `-db <pathToDatabaseDirectory>`
-    Determines where the files of the underlying database will be stored.
-Default is `hsqldb/cruncher`.
+    * Determines where the files of the underlying database will be stored.
+Defaults to `hsqldb/cruncher`.

  * `--include=<regex>`, `--exclude=<regex>`
-    Filters which input files are taken as input.
+    * Filters which input files are taken as input.
-    The whole path relative to the is matched, so make sure to use `.*` at the beginning.
+    * The whole path relative to the is matched, so make sure to use `.*` at the beginning.
-    The `--exclude` is applied after `--include`, so include does not override excluded files.
+    * The `--exclude` is applied after `--include`, so include does not override excluded files.
-    If not specified, CSV Cruncher behaves as if `--include` was `.*\.csv$` and `--exclude` had no match.
+    * If not specified, CSV Cruncher behaves as if `--include` was `.*\.csv$` and `--exclude` had no match.

 ##### Pre-processing

- * --ignoreLinesMatching=<regEx>
+ * `--ignoreLinesMatching=<regEx>`
-    Ignore lines matching given regular expression.
+    * Ignore lines matching given regular expression.

- * --ignoreFirstLines[=<number>]
+ * `--ignoreFirstLines[=<number>]`
-    Ignore first `number` lines; the first is considered a header with column names.
+    * Ignore first `number` lines; the first is considered a header with column names.
-    This counts regardless of `ignoreLineRegex`.
+    * This counts regardless of `ignoreLineRegex`.

  * `--combineInputs\[=concat|intersect|substract]`
-    Combine the input files into one file, optionally computing an intersection or substracting one from another.
+    * Combine the input files into one file, optionally computing an intersection or substracting one from another.

  * `--combineDirs\[=perDir|perInputDir|perInputSubdir|all]`
-    Controls which files are combined together.
+    * Controls which files are combined together.
 Default is `all`.
-    If the files within one resulting group have different structure (different columns), they are automatically divided into subgroups per structure.
+    * If the files within one resulting group have different structure (different columns),
+    * they are automatically divided into subgroups per structure.
-    This can be used to process database incremental change logs which sometomes change the schema.
+    * This can be used to process database incremental change logs which sometomes change the schema.

  * `--sortInputs\[=paramsOrder|alpha|time]`
-    Controls how files are sorted before combining, and in which order the tables are created.
+    * Controls how files are sorted before combining, and in which order the tables are created.

 Read the logs or use `-sql SELECT ...
 FROM INFORMATION_SCHEMA.*` to study the schema created after preprocessing.

 ##### Post-processing

  * `--rowNumbers\[=<firstNumber>|remember]`
-    Will add a column named `crunchCounter` to the output with unique and incrementing number for each row.
+    * Will add a column named `crunchCounter` to the output with unique and incrementing number for each row.
-    By specifying `<firstNumber>`, the first number to be used can be set.
+    * By specifying `<firstNumber>`, the first number to be used can be set.
-    By default, a milliseconds-based timestamp times 1000 is used.
+    * By default, a milliseconds-based timestamp times 1000 is used.
-    `remember` is yet to be implemented, and will continue where the last run stopped.
+    * `remember` is yet to be implemented, and will continue where the last run stopped.

  * `--json\[=entries|array]`
-    Create the output in JSON format.
+    * Create the output in JSON format.
-    `entries` (default) will create a JSON entry per line, representing the original rows.
+    * `entries` (default) will create a JSON entry per line, representing the original rows.
-    `array` will create a file with a JSON array (`[...,...]`).
+    * `array` will create a file with a JSON array (`[...,...]`).

 This README may be slightly obsolete; For a full list of options, check the